Habenzu/ECB_Topic_Chronicles/doc/proposal.md

 2. How has the prominence of climate change and environmental concerns evolved in ECB's communication over time?
 Can we identify structural breaks in this topic's distribution that indicate shifts in its relevance?

-The findings from this project will serve as a supplementary resource for a follow-up to the "Schwarze" commentary on EU regulation.
+The findings from this project will serve as a supplementary resource for the revised edition of the Articles on Monetary Union in the so-called “Schwarze” commentary on the EU Treaties.

 ## Methodological Approach

 This project comprises two main analytical components.
 The first component focuses on applying topic modeling to a dataset of ECB press releases and blog articles using BERTopic, an advanced topic modeling technique.
 BERTopic leverages transformer-based language models like BERT to generate document embeddings, subsequently applies dimensionality reduction to create manageable representations, clusters these reduced embeddings into dense groups, and finally employs c-TFIDF to identify significant terms [@GROOTENDORST2022].
 Unlike traditional LDA approaches that rely on BoW or TF-IDF text representations, BERTopic's use of pre-trained BERT embeddings enables it to capture both semantic relationships between words and their contextual usage [@KUO2023].
 This approach is expected to yield more accurate topic assignments per document, thereby creating a more reliable dataset for the second project component.

+To establish a comprehensive understanding of topic modeling performance in the context of central bank communications, this project will include a systematic comparison between BERTopic and traditional Latent Dirichlet Allocation (LDA).
+While previous studies such as @KAMINSKAS2024 and @FORTES2021 have primarily relied on LDA-based approaches, the relative performance of these methods specifically for ECB communications has not been thoroughly evaluated.
+Our comparison will assess both qualitative aspects (topic coherence, interpretability, and alignment with domain expertise) and quantitative metrics (coherence scores, silhouette scores for clustering quality, and computational efficiency).

 To enhance the model's performance, we will explore fine-tuning the embedding model within the BERTopic pipeline using our collected ECB communication data, aiming to better capture domain-specific semantic nuances.
 The quality of topic modeling will be validated through two approaches: manual verification by teaching assistants at the WU Legal Tech Center, and automated verification using a large language model.